-The dominating state of extreme political polarization, among the American citizens, is making it difficult to predict the results of the upcoming U.S. presidential elections, in November.
-Here we are, a few days apart from the voting day, and still reputable public opinion surveyors cannot predict wether Trump or Biden got a higher potential for victory.
+The dominating state of extreme political polarization, among American citizens, is making it difficult to predict the results of the upcoming U.S. presidential elections, in November.
+Here we are, a few days apart from voting day, and still, reputable public opinion surveyors cannot predict whether Trump or Biden has a higher potential for victory.

 However, only one of two scenarios is expected, out of this particular election, for the Middle East.
 Either Trump wins and proceeds with his current foreign policy agenda in the region, or Biden wins and works hard to alter everything Trump’s foreign policy has accomplished in the Middle East.
 Unfortunately, Biden has not provided any clearly defined agenda on what he plans to do with the Middle East, if he becomes a president.
 He is only repeating some nostalgic phrases from the Obama era about adopting a new approach towards the Islamic world; except that he lacks former president Obama's charisma and credibility.

 It is not a secret that most Middle Eastern regimes, excluding Iran, are hoping that the current president Trump wins the elections in November.
 The pragmatic 'personal diplomacy' approach of the Trump administration helped all the parties in the region to become better off, in the past four years.
-That is not only true for Arab state, but also, for non-Arab counties like Turkey and Israel.
+That is not only true for Arab states, but also, for non-Arab countries like Turkey and Israel.

 * Egypt got the space and time needed to self-recover from the economic and political failures caused by the Arab Spring and its dire aftermath, without the pressing American pressure to give priority to human rights and democratization.